StrazerPlayz/Youtube-Downloader/README.md

 ### ✨ Improvements

-* Refined and polished the UI for a cleaner desktop experience
+* Refined and polished UI for a cleaner and more consistent desktop experience

-* Improved download settings popup for better usability
+* Improved download settings popup for better usability and clearer option selection

-* Enhanced download workflow and responsiveness
+* Enhanced overall workflow when adding and starting downloads

-* Improved queue and progress updates
+* Improved responsiveness of queue and progress updates

 ---

 ### 🛠️ Fixes

-* Fixed UI inconsistencies across Light/Dark/System themes
+* Fixed minor UI inconsistencies across Light/Dark/System themes

 * Improved stability when starting downloads with custom settings